ArminKardan/quickengine/1-13-qe-front.md

 ### 📄 `props` and Lifecycle Functions in QE Frontend

-In QE-based frontend development (used in `microservice` and `xwebsite`), the `Page` function receives several parameters that help manage component state, lifecycle, and rendering behavior:
+In QE-based frontend development (used in `Admin Panel` and `XWebsite`), the `Page` function receives several parameters that help manage component state, lifecycle, and rendering behavior:

 ```tsx
 const Page: PageEl = (